 EAT: Grab some breakfast at your hotel or Sketch’s The Glade.
 The Glade is a bar and breakfast/brunch spot that will give you serious ‘Firenze’s forbidden-forest-inside-a-classroom’ vibes.
 The decor has been designed to make you feel like you are sitting inside a forest, with leaves on the walls and even a forest-floor carpet complete with lumpy leafy bits!
 There’s a self-playing piano and tinted glass ceiling to add to the magical feel.
 The menu looks seriously cool as well.

-EAT: Grab something to eat inside King’s Cross St. Pancras, there are lots of different cafes and restaurants to choose from whether you’re in the mood for sushi, a pasty, Italian or a healthy salad.
+EAT: Grab something to eat inside King’s Cross St. Pancras, there are lots of different cafes and restaurants to choose from whether you’re in the mood for sushi, a pasty, some Italian pasta or a healthy salad.
+If you’re not hungry yet you can always head to the next stop early and eat in their on-site cafe…

 VISIT: After eating you’ll want to get on a train and travel out to to visit the Warner Bros.
 Studio Tour!
 Walk across to Euston Station (on the other side of the British Library from King’s Cross St. Pancras) to get the train to Watford Junction where you can get the shuttle bus to the studio tour.
 Make sure you have booked your tickets and time-slot well ahead of your visit.
 The studio tour is amazing, you can read more about my visit here, although they have added a lot more things to do and see since I last went, so I’d love to go back again!
 You will see many of the original props, costumes and sets used for the films and there are many special events happening at different times of the year (like Halloween and Christmas) so it will be up to you to decide when you want to visit.
 Take all the photos in front of your favourite spots and then go wild in the gift shop and have a wonderful time!